MarkM2000/Final-Project/README.md

 # Final Map

 # Conclusion
-Based on the map, the area with the most lava flow hazard is the Kau district.
-This district is where the Hawaiʻi Volcanoes National Park is located, which makes lava flow hazards way more common in this area.
+Based on the map, the areas with the most lava flow hazard are the Puna and Kau districts.
+The Kau district where is where the Hawaiʻi Volcanoes National Park is located, making lava flow hazards way more common in this area.
 The area with the least lava flow hazard is the Kohala district (North and South Kohala).
 The closest police station to the area affected by lava flows the most is the Naalehu Station.